-Shares of Common Stock
+1,619,047 Shares of Common Stock

-We are offering shares of our common stock in a firm commitment offering.
+We are offering 1,619,047 shares of our common stock in a firm commitment offering, which share number reflects our proposed one-for-five reverse stock split described further in this prospectus.
 After the effectiveness of the registration statement of which this prospectus is a part and concurrently with the pricing of this offering, we will effect a one-for-five reverse stock split.

 Our common stock is quoted on the OTC Markets Group's OTCQB tier under the symbol "IMMY".
-On August 15, 2012, the closing price of our common stock on the OTCQB was \$3.25 per share (assuming a one-for-five stock split).
-We intend to apply for listing of our common stock on The NASDAQ Capital Market, which listing we expect to occur at the consummation of this offering.
+On November 20, 2012, the closing price of our common stock on the OTCQB was \$6.45 per share (assuming a one-for-five reverse stock split).
+We have applied for listing of our common stock on The NASDAQ Capital Market, which listing we expect to occur at the consummation of this offering.
 No assurance can be given that our application will be approved.
 If the application is not approved, we will not commence this offering and the shares of our common stock will continue to be traded on the OTC Markets Group's OTCQB tier.

 Investing in our common stock involves a high degree of risk.
-Before making any investment in our common stock, you should read and carefully consider the risks described in this prospectus under "Risk Factors" beginning on page 8 of this prospectus.
+Before making any investment in our common stock, you should read and carefully consider the risks described in this prospectus "Risk Factors" beginning on page 8 of this prospectus. under

 You should rely only on the information contained in this prospectus or any prospectus supplement or amendment thereto.
-We have not authorized anyone to provide you with different information.
+We have not authorized anyone to provide you with different information